top of page

 Eolia Mansion string trio at pergola

-*However, if you're getting married in a public noisy park, near a road, or indoors (with a ton of guests), the quartet will be even more appreciated.
+However, if you're getting married in a public noisy park, near a road, or indoors (with high guest count), the quartet will be more appreciated.

 Wedding Ceremony and Cocktail Hour